nt-williams/cabinets/README.md

 #> [5] "project_1.Rproj" "reports"
 ```

-## Other implementations
+## Similiar implementations

 The `workflowr` package has similiar functionality; `cabinets` differs in 2 main ways:

 1. `cabinets` allows users to create their own templates for project organization, while `workflowr` requires the use of their file structure and naming conventions.
-2. `workflowr` is centered around the creation of a website; while a website might be useful for large scale projects, it is not necessary for reproducibility and is arguably excessive with added layers of undue complexity for the average project.
+2. `cabinets` keeps things simpler. `workflowr` is centered around the creation of a website; a website might be useful for large scale projects, but it is not necessary for reproducibility/organization and arguably adds layers of undue complexity for the average project.

 ## Contributing